 McGovern Medical School at The University of Texas Health Science Center at Houston

-Dr. Nils Johnson, M.D., M.S., is an Assistant Professor of Medicine in the Division of Cardiovascular Medicine at The University of Texas Medical School at Houston and the Weatherhead P.E.T.
-Imaging Center.
-He completed medical school at Columbia University in New York then moved to Northwestern University in Chicago for internal medicine residency, cardiology fellowship, and interventional cardiology fellowship.
+Dr. Nils Johnson completed his undergraduate degree at the University of British Columbia in Vancouver; medical school at Columbia University in New York; then moved to Northwestern University in Chicago for internal medicine residency, cardiology fellowship, and interventional cardiology fellowship.
 He also earned a Master of Science degree in epidemiology and biostatistics from the Department of Preventive Medicine at Northwestern.

-His clinical interests include deciding when invasive aniography, cardiac catheterization, angioplasty (stent), or bypass surgery is necessary by using non-invasive tools like cardiac P.E.T. imaging or invasive tools like FFR.
+His clinical interests include deciding when invasive cardiac catheterization, angioplasty (stent), or bypass surgery are necessary by using non-invasive tools like cardiac PET imaging or invasive tools like FFR and CFR.

-Dr. Johnson is board certified by the American Board of Internal Medicine, with Subspeciality Boards in Cardiovascular Disease, Interventional Cardiology, and Nuclear Cardiology.
+Dr. Johnson is board certified by the American Board of Internal Medicine, with subspeciality boards in Cardiovascular Disease, Interventional Cardiology, Nuclear Cardiology, and Clinical Lipidology.